saeedkhaki92/Yield-Prediction-DNN/README.md

 ## Notice

 ### We have recenetly published a new paper titled <a href="https://arxiv.org/abs/1911.09045" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a> published in <a href="https://www.frontiersin.org/articles/10.3389/fpls.2019.01750/abstract" target="_blank"> Frontiers in Plant Science Journal</a>.
 This paper predicts corn and soybean yields based on weather, soil and management practices data.
-Reseracher can use the data from this paper using following <a href="https://github.com/saeedkhaki92/CNN-RNN-Yield-Prediction" target="_blank"> link</a>.
+Reserachers can use the data from this paper using following <a href="https://github.com/saeedkhaki92/CNN-RNN-Yield-Prediction" target="_blank"> link</a>.
 We spend a lot of time gathering and cleaning the data from different publicly available sources.
 Please cite our papers if you use our data or codes.
 Thanks.